taejaehan/webgl-beginner/README.md

 han_test_04.html - animate lots of obejcts by independent render

-han_test_final.html - change animation by some event and moving object
+han_test_05.html - texturing video, change animation by some event and moving object